Corona Patent Attorneys & Lawyers

 An inter partes review is a trial held before the Patent Trial and Appeal Board that determines whether a given patent is valid.
 Filing an inter partes review (IPR) means that you are challenging an existing patent.
 Reviews are held before the Patent Trial and Appeal Board (PTAB).
 Any person other than the patent owner is eligible to file for a review.
 You can only file for a review if you find grounds in §§ 102 or 103 or if you find a basis in prior art or patent publications.

 Every type of patent is eligible for review.
 This includes first-to-invent and first-inventor-to-file patents.
 Petitions for first-inventor-to-file patents cannot be filed until nine months after a patent has been approved or renewed or until after the end of a post-grant review.
 There are no such deadlines for first-to-invent patents.
-The person who owns the patent has the opportunity to respond.
+Th

 - 6 min read